plwg/git_presentation/how_to_build_a_time_machine.md

 # Take Away

 - VCS is better than no VCS.
+- A commit in Git is a contextual snapshot; chain of them forms the history.
 - Git is designed around fast switching, and light-weight, disposable branching.
 - Don't be afraid to create many local branches and use them to your advantage.
 - Further Reading